prash011204/prash011204/README.md

 I'm Prashant, a passionate Computer Science Engineer with a strong interest in data science.
 My expertise lies in Python, and database management.

-Skills: C / JAVA / PYTHON
+Skills: C / JAVA / PYTHON / MYSQL

 📫 **How to reach me:**
 - **Email:** [prashantchandanshive05@gmail.com](mailto:prashantchandanshive05@gmail.com)